What is Chloroform?

 Each molecule of trichloromethane consists of three chlorine atoms attached to one carbon atom.
 Organic compounds having two or more than two halogen atoms attached to it are generally called polyhalogenated compounds.
 The high reactivity of halogens makes the polyhalogenated organic compounds a very important class of chemicals.

-- These products have made our lives better and have improved our standard of living but some of the products of science and its discoveries have had adverse effects on human body and on the environment.
+- These products have made our lives better and have improved our standard of living but some products of science and its discoveries have had adverse effects on the human body and on the environment.

-Join Byju’s to explore more about the chemicals that we use in our daily lives.
+Join BYJU’S to explore more about the chemicals that we use in our daily lives.